 Vibe: Cheeseburger-in-Paradise Kitschy

 From its warm wooden interior to its retro, beachy decor and colorful striped awning, this renovated hunter green vintage trailer looks and feels like a poolside cabana from days gone by.
-Enjoy soaking in the clawfoot tub in the outdoor bathroom, and ending your day sipping on some rum in your favorite Jimmy Buffet-inspired Hawaiian shirt on the private deck.
+Enjoy a day at Hillsborough River State Park then come home to soak in the clawfoot tub in the outdoor bathroom, the wind down with a cold drink in your favorite Jimmy Buffet-inspired Hawaiian shirt on the private deck.

 Vibe: Peaceful Pastures

-In central Florida and about 1.5 hours drive from attractions like Orlando and the Suwannee River this all-white, tiny A-Frame is located on 8 acres of farmland.
+In central Florida and about 1.5 hours drive from attractions like Orlando, its nearby theme parks, and the Suwannee River this all-white, tiny A-Frame is located on 8 acres of farmland.
 Designed to immerse visitors in nature, there's a convertible wall that opens up to a small deck overlooking a pond.
 Simple accommodations and a peaceful atmosphere makes it perfect for a quiet weekend retreat.
 Heads up animal lovers: you’ll also share the property with tiny cows and miniature horses.

 Vibe: Coastal Luxe